swift-server/guides/heroku.md

 ### Set Buildpack

-Set the buildpack to teach Heroku how to deal with swift, the vapor-communnity buildpack isn't vapor specific, and has all the necessary setup for *any swift project*.
+Set the buildpack to teach Heroku how to deal with swift, the vapor-communnity buildpack is a good buildpack for *any swift project*.
+It doesn't install vapor, and it doesn't have any vapor specific setup.

 ```bash